23ewrdtf/Captive-Portal/README.md

 Change the default Website

-Test popup on Iphones and other devices
+Test popup on other devices

 Add wifi name to be configured from the command line